Rosanna Arkle Shows Underboob & Pulls Up ‘Honey’ Top On Instagram

-Rosanna Arkle has been sharing some sizzling lingerie pics lately to capture the attention of her 5.1 million Instagram fans, but changed things up with her newest share.
+Rosanna Arkle has been sharing some sizzling lingerie pics lately to capture the attention of her 5.1 million Instagram fans but changed things up with her newest share.
 This time, the model opted to show off her figure in a t-shirt and shorts, rolling up her top to reveal her underboob.

 The stunner posed on a bench at a park and grabbed her left ankle with her left hand and placed her right hand dramatically on her forehead.
 She looked to her right and closed her eyes for the photo, giving a sultry pout with her lips slightly parted.

-Her t-shirt was a marigold yellow color with the world “Honey” written in all-caps across her chest in red.
-It had short sleeves and a crew neckline and her underboob was on full display along with her toned abs.
+Her t-shirt was a marigold yellow color with the word “Honey” written in all-caps across her chest in red.
+It had short sleeves and a crew neckline, and her underboob was on full display along with her toned abs.

 Rosanna paired the top with bright light blue denim shorts with a high waistline that covered her belly button.
 The color of the shorts happened to match the base of the bench for a well-coordinated shot.
 Plus, she completed her look with a pair of flat sandals with white straps.